GameFoundry/bsf/Documentation/Manuals/Native/User/offscreenRendering.md

 We call rendering to a texture offscreen rendering.
 By rendering offscreen you can achieve advanced graphical effects by manipulating the contents of the rendered-to texture before presenting them to the user.

 # Creation
 Render texture must contain at least one color surface, and may optionally also contain a depth-stencil surface.
-Both of those surfaces are **Texture** objects, created with either **TU_RENDERTARGET** or **TU_DEPTHSTENCIL** usage flags, respectively, as demonstrated in the texture manipulation chapter.
+Both of those surfaces are **Texture** objects, created with either **TU_RENDERTARGET** or **TU_DEPTHSTENCIL** usage flags, respectively, which we talked about earlier.

-To create a render texture call @ref bs::RenderTexture::create(const RENDER_TEXTURE_DESC&) "RenderTexture::create" with a populated @ref bs::RENDER_TEXTURE_DESC "RENDER_TEXTURE_DESC" structure.
+To create a render texture call @ref bs::RenderTexture::create(const RENDER_TEXTURE_DESC&) "RenderTexture::create()" with a populated @ref bs::RENDER_TEXTURE_DESC "RENDER_TEXTURE_DESC" structure.
 This structure expects a reference to one or more color surface textures, and an optional depth-stencil surface texture.
 For each of those you must also specify the face and mip level onto which to render, in case your texture has multiple.

 ~~~~~~~~~~~~~{.cpp}
 // Create a 1920x1080 texture with 32-bit RGBA format